-This price includes 5-day training, preparation of the mobility on the online shared space,
+This price includes 7-days training for Européen public (5-days for french public), preparation of the mobility on the online shared space,

 We will advise you to choose an accommodation that meets your expectations We will be planning lunches and evening dinners from Monday to Friday, except Wednesday evening and Thursday evening which are free time.
 All the useful information will be given to you as soon as you confirm your visit.

 2020 Session 1: from July 5 th to 11th 2020 for european public (July 6th to 10th for French public)